 This discussion, on the other hand, talks about how Davosa resembles a Rolex design and has an homage design to the luxury watch brand.
 Forums like this can give one an idea on Davosa’s good quality, and how it compares to other brands.

 Some buyers compare Davosa to Squale (such as the Squale 1545 Classic vs Davosa Ternos Ceramic).
 Steinhart is also another brand that is often compared with Davosa.

 Is Davosa A Good Watch Brand?

-As mentioned above, Davosa has an excellent reputation, and can, therefore, be considered a good watch brand.
+As mentioned above, Davosa overall has a good reputation for quality and customer service as well as a long history in the watchmaking industry and can, therefore, be considered a good watch brand.
 Its watches have also been positively reviewed by many respected watch websites such as A Blog to Watch and Worn and Wound.

 Where To Buy Davosa Watches?

 If the recipient of the watch is from the United States, shipping is free.
 There are, however, options to get the watch faster with rates from $15 to $25.
 Learn more about US shipping rules here.